cytoscape/cytoscape.js/documentation/md/style.md

 * **`edge-distances`** : With value `intersection` (default), the line from source to target for `segment-weights` is from the outside of the source node's shape to the outside of the target node's shape.
 With value `node-position`, the line is from the source position to the target position.
 The `node-position` option makes calculating edge points easier --- but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.

+## Straight edges

+For explicit specification of a straight edge with endpoint arrows allowed (`curve-style: straight`)

 ## Edge arrow

  * **`<pos>-arrow-color`** : The colour of the edge's source arrow.